The Future of NATO: Alliance Cohesion in an Era of Great Power Competition

 The Joint Expeditionary Force, led by the United Kingdom, provides a northern European expeditionary framework outside EU structures.

-NORDEFCO provides Nordic-Baltic defence cooperation.
-Poland and the Baltic states, facing the most immediate Russian threat, are building defence capabilities at the fastest pace in Europe — Poland at 4.7 percent of GDP, Estonia and Lithuania among the first allies to publicly commit to the 5 percent target — and are generally sceptical of EU-led frameworks that dilute American integration rather than adding to it.
+NORDEFCO provides Nordic-Baltic defense cooperation.
+Poland and the Baltic states, facing the most immediate Russian threat, are building defense capabilities at the fastest pace in Europe — Poland at 4.7 percent of GDP, Estonia and Lithuania among the first allies to publicly commit to the 5 percent target — and are generally skeptical of EU-led frameworks that dilute American integration rather than adding to it.

-The European defence industrial base is the most acute structural constraint on this aspiration.
+The European defense industrial base is the most acute structural constraint on this aspiration.

 Europe’s ability to manufacture the systems it needs at the pace and scale credible deterrence requires is genuinely limited — as demonstrated by the price inflation that accelerating procurement has already produced.